Lorne Scots (Peel, Dufferin and Halton Regiment): Italy

-Daily Orders required Canadians to remove the insignia that identified their nationality.
+Daily orders required Canadians to remove the insignia that identified their nationality.
 It was felt that the presence of Canadians heralded an offensive, and commanders took the double step of trying to disguise an imminent attack on the Gothic Line, and by sending the 1st Canadian division to Florence, where the Americans were making diversionary preparations, before sending it to a more active part of the front.

 In mid-January 1945, Major Beatty was made responsible for the defence of Ravenna and would become garrison commander in event of attack or stand-to.
 The front had become static for the winter, on a line along the rivers Senio and Seno approximately 10 mi from the city.

 With Italy secured, the Canadians began in February 1945, in great secrecy to move to north-western Europe.
 The I Canadian Corps moved to Marseille, then Antwerp, and on 15 March took over the Nijmegen area in the Netherlands.

-In northern Italy, defence platoons were reorganised 24–5 February 1944 for the 1st, 2nd and 3rd Canadian Infantry Brigades, in the last instance by posting the 3rd Canadian Infantry Brigade support group intact to the Lorne Scots.
+In northern Italy, defence platoons were reorganized 24–5 February 1944 for the 1st, 2nd and 3rd Canadian Infantry Brigades, in the last instance by posting the 3rd Canadian Infantry Brigade support group intact to the Lorne Scots.
 During April and May they faced the Hitler Line.